 October in Paris is generally chilly and damp.
 Rain is common and usually occurs at least 15 days out of the month, accumulating an average of over two inches each year.
 As a result, October is generally best-suited for indoor activities like visiting exhibits at Paris's many fine museums or people-watching from inside a warm, cozy cafe; however, there are a few warm days in the early part of the month, a phenomenon known as the second summer.

 What to Pack

 Since you can generally expect rain throughout the month, you'll need to bring waterproof shoes, a raincoat, and an umbrella if you hope to stay dry.
 Colder weather also means you'll want to bring long-sleeve shirts, sweaters, and possibly an overcoat as well as long pants and close-toed footwear.
 You should also plan to layer cooler clothing under your sweaters and coats just in case you happen to experience a random warm day that occasionally happens in the city's "second summer."

 October Events in Paris

 While the summer tourist season may be long gone by October, that doesn't mean Paris nightlife or local attractions take a break from serving up unique events, celebrations, and opportunities to discover the culture, history, and romance of the capital of France.
 From wine-tasting weekends to wandering through pristine settings all month long, these events are sure to entertain and delight on your trip to Paris this October.
 In 2020, many of these events may be canceled or postponed, so be sure to check the official website for the latest updates.

 - Nuit Blanche (White Night): An annual event in which hundreds of Paris sites—including museums, galleries, and monuments—stay open all night, allowing for some promising cultural discoveries and surreal nocturnal itineraries.

-- Vendanges de Montmartre (Montmartre Wine Harvest): The village-like neighborhood of Montmartre celebrates its annual batch of Paris-made wine with community events, wine tastings, and parties, which will take place from October 10 to 14, 2018.
+- Vendanges de Montmartre (Montmartre Wine Harvest): The village-like neighborhood of Montmartre celebrates its annual batch of Paris-made wine with community events, wine tastings, and parties over the weekend in mid-October.